jmswycode/thispy/README.md

 # 🐍 ThisPy: Run Python Scripts with a TUI

-`thispy` is a tool to select and run Python files from the current directory using a dialog menu TUI.
-It sorts files by last modified time, helping you quickly access priority scripts.
-No need to type or copy-paste long filenames. keeping your clipboard free, especially if you're using the clipboard for something else.
+**ThisPy** is a simple bash tool for select and run Python files from the current directory using a TUI (Text User Interface).
+Files are automatically sorted by last modified time, making it easy to access priority scripts.
+There's no need to type or copy paste long filenames, this keeps the clipboard free for other tasks.

 ---
 ## Quick Installation For All Linux Distros (Debian, Ubuntu, Arch, Fedora, etc.)